naaas94/quick-capture-snr/snr-quickcapture/qc-documentation/05-ingestion-layer.md

 ### 3. Content Preprocessor (`snr_preprocess.py`)

-Prepares content for semantic processing and analysis.
+The `ContentPreprocessor` class prepares content for semantic processing and analysis, enhancing its quality and consistency.

 #### Preprocessing Steps

+The preprocessing steps are designed to clean, normalize, and segment content, ensuring it is ready for further analysis.

 1. **Text Cleaning**
    ```python